-Start at "Begin Turning" markers with the motorcycle straight.
-Turn the handlebars, lean the motorcycle slightly in the direction you are turning, and turn your head to look through the intended path of travel.
-Use controlled clutch release and throttle as you make the sharp turn.
+Start at "Begin Turning" markers with the 3WMC straight.
+Turn the handlebars, lean your upper body slightly in the direction you are turning, and turn your head to look through the intended path of travel.
+Use controlled clutch lever release and throttle as you make the sharp turn.